Here’s a guide to Japanese macrobiotic diet so you can make perfectly balanced meals at home!

 I’m going to break down the Japanese macrobiotic diet for you in this article, so read on:

-What is a Macrobiotic Diet?
+What is a Japanese Macrobiotic Diet?

 Like most healthy diets, the macrobiotic diet also involves procuring and consuming only organically grown seasonal produce.
 One of the most important thing about choosing the vegetables and fruits is that it should be locally grown.